 My poetry has been widely published and anthologised and has won prizes in many different competitions.
-I'm currently working on a collection that combines my poetry and images.
+My collection House of water, published in May 2019, features 25 pairings of my poems and images.

 from behind your book of shapes

 that would be it whoosh